-3.4 SIS Availability
+3.5 SIS Availability

-3.4.1 Per-slot Availability
+3.5.1 Per-Slot Availability

-The SPSPS08 Section 3.7.1 makes two linked statements in this area:
+The SPS PS makes the following assertions in Section 3.7.1:

-- "≥ 0.957 Probability that a Slot in the Baseline Configuration will be Occupied by a Healthy Navstar Satellite Broadcasting a Useable SPS SIS" - "≥ 0.957 Probability that a Slot in the Expanded Configuration will be Occupied by a pair of Healthy Navstar Satellites Each Broadcasting a Useable SPS SIS"
+- "\geq 0.957 Probability that a Slot in the Baseline 24-Slot Configuration will be Occupied by a Satellite Broadcasting a Healthy SPS SIS" - "\geq 0.957 Probability that a Slot in the Expanded Configuration will be Occupied by a Pair of Satellites Each Broadcasting a Healthy SPS SIS"

-The constraints include the note that this is to be calculated as an average over all slots in the 24-slot constellation, normalized annually (SPS PS).
+The constraints include the note that this is to be calculated as an average over all slots in the 24-slot constellation, normalized annually.

-The derivation of the SV/Slot assignments is described in Appendix E.
+The derivation of the SV/slot assignments is described in Appendix E.

-This metric was verified by examining the status of each SV in the Baseline 24-Slot configuration (or pair of SVs in an Expandable Slot) at every 30 s interval throughout the year.
+This metric was verified by examining the status of each SV in the Baseline 24-Slot configuration (or pair of SVs in an expandable slot) at every 30 s interval throughout the year.
 The health status was determined from the subframe 1 health bits of the ephemeris being broadcast at the time of interest.
-In addition, data from both the MSN and the IGS monitor station networks were examined to verify that the SV was broadcasting a trackable signal at the time.
-The results are summarized in Table 3.9.
+In addition, data from both the MSN and the IGS networks were examined to verify that the SV was broadcasting a trackable signal at the time.
+The results are summarized in Table 3.11.
 The metric is averaged over the constellation, therefore the value in the bottom row (labeled "All Slots") must be greater than 0.957 in order for the assertion to be met.